Taraknath Das: From Berlin to Kabul

-Tarak returned to California in July 1916.
+Taraknath returned to California in July 1916.
 After that he set out for Japan with the project of a vast study on Japanese Expansion and its Significance in World Politics.
 This study appeared as a book in 1917 with the title, Is Japan a menace to Asia ?.
 The foreword of this book was written by the former Chinese Prime Minister Tang Shaoyi.
-In collaboration with Rash Behari Bose and Herambalal Gupta, he was about to leave on a mission to Moscow, when Tarak was called back to appear in the infamous Hindu German Conspiracy Trial.
+In collaboration with Rash Behari Bose and Herambalal Gupta, he was about to leave on a mission to Moscow, when Taraknath was called back to appear in the infamous Hindu German Conspiracy Trial.
 The all-white jury accused him as "the most dangerous criminal" and it was proposed to withdraw his American citizenship and surrender him to the British police.
 On 30 April 1918, he was sentenced to twenty-two months in prison, which he served at Leavenworth Penitentiary.
 Efforts by the British government to have him deported to India were rejected.

 Academic career

-After his release in 1920, Tarak married his long-time friend and benefactress Mary Keatinge Morse.
+After his release in 1920, Taraknath married his long-time friend and benefactress Mary Keatinge Morse.
 She was a founding member of the National Association for the Advancement of Colored People and the National Woman's Party.
 With her, he went on an extended tour of Europe.
 He made Munich his headquarters for his activities.
 It was there that he founded the India Institute, that awarded scholarships to meritorious Indian students who pursued higher studies in Germany.
 He maintained a close contact with Sri Aurobindo, and pursued inner spiritual discipline.
-On his return to the United States, Tarak was jointly appointed as the professor of political science at the Columbia University and a Fellow of the Georgetown University.
+On his return to the United States, Taraknath was jointly appointed as the professor of political science at the Columbia University and a Fellow of the Georgetown University.
 With his wife, he opened the resourceful Taraknath Das Foundation in 1935, to promote educational activities and to foster cultural relations between the US and Asian countries.

+Mary Keatinge and Taraknath Das in 1927.